Contributor: The Refuge clinical team member Erica Smith, M.A., NCC

 In other cases, sex addicts may be too fearful to express their desires to their spouses and instead search for ways to manage their urges outside of their marriage.

-Emotional Bonds Are Not Related to Sex Addiction
+Emotional Bonds Are Not Related to Sexual Addiction

 For the majority of sex addicts, acting out in marital infidelity is based simply on physical gratification alone.
 In other words, these individuals typically do not develop emotional bonds with, or feelings for, the person or persons with whom they are having the affair.